-Necrolytic migratory erythema (NME) is a characteristic skin rash most often associated with the glucagonoma, an alpha-cell tumor of the pancreatic islets.
-It is usually seen as a part of the glucagonoma syndrome, a paraneoplastic syndrome which includes the triad of diabetes mellitus, NME, and weight loss.
-However, more rarely, NME can also be seen as a part of other clinical entities such as liver disease and intestinal malabsorption; here it is termed the pseudoglucagonoma syndrome.
+Necrolytic migratory erythema (NME) is a characteristic skin rash most often associated with glucagonoma, an alpha-cell tumor of the pancreatic islets.
+It is usually seen as a part of the glucagonoma syndrome, a paraneoplastic syndrome that includes the triad of diabetes mellitus, NME, and weight loss.
+However, more rarely, NME can also be seen as a part of other clinical entities such as liver disease and intestinal malabsorption; here, it is termed the pseudoglucagonoma syndrome.

 The exact cause of necrolytic migratory erythema remains unknown.
-However, it is almost ubiquitous with the glucagonoma, where it can be the presenting symptom of the neoplasm in roughly 70% of cases.
+However, it is almost ubiquitous with glucagonoma, where it can be the presenting symptom of the neoplasm in roughly 70% of cases.
 The glucagonoma, a pancreatic neuroendocrine tumor (pNET), represents a rare pancreatic tumor, encompassing less than 5% of all pancreatic neoplasms.
 The majority of glucagonomas are deemed to be sporadic.
 However, glucagonomas and the accompanying paraneoplastic NME rarely can be associated with multiple endocrine neoplasia type 1 (MEN1); this has been reported to be not more than 3% of all glucagonomas.

 Necrolytic migratory erythema as a part of the glucagonoma syndrome is an exceedingly rare disease process with an estimated incidence of 1 in 20 million per year.
 In this context, NME has a peak presentation in the fifth decade of life, with an average age of onset of 52 years of age, coinciding with the peak onset of glucagonomas.
 However, NME has been reported in the literature in patients ranging from ages 15 to 88 years of age.

-The deficiency of essential fatty acids that occurs in glucagonoma syndrome can be directly secondary to the hypoalbuminemia seen in the disease process; however this may be only one aspect of the phenomenon.
-Deficiency of fatty acids may also be secondary to the enhanced peripheral lipolysis resultant from the physiologic actions of glucagon on hormone-sensitive lipase in adipose tissue.
+The deficiency of essential fatty acids that occurs in glucagonoma syndrome can be directly secondary to the hypoalbuminemia seen in the disease process; however, this may be only one aspect of the phenomenon.
+The deficiency of fatty acids may also be secondary to the enhanced peripheral lipolysis resulting from the physiologic actions of glucagon on hormone-sensitive lipase in adipose tissue.
 It is also postulated that the zinc deficiency seen in NME can contribute, as it is a required co-factor in the delta-6 desaturation of linoleic acid, an essential fatty acid.
-If zinc is not present in sufficient quantities, then this metabolic pathway is blocked, resulting in a diversion of these precursors to the synthesis of arachidonic acid, and subsequently, increased production of inflammatory mediators such as prostaglandins and leukotrienes in the epidermis.
+If zinc is not present in sufficient quantities, then this metabolic pathway is blocked, resulting in a diversion of these precursors to the synthesis of arachidonic acid and, subsequently, increased production of inflammatory mediators such as prostaglandins and leukotrienes in the epidermis.

 History and Physical

 On physical examination, patients with necrolytic migratory erythema will show erythematous scaly lesions with centrifugal growth, often with concomitant lesions in different stages of healing.
-The rash is prominent in areas of increased friction and pressure such as the intertriginous areas (i.e., inguinal creases, popliteal fossa), perineum, buttocks, groin, lower abdomen, and distal extremities.
+The rash is prominent in areas of increased friction and pressure, such as the intertriginous areas (i.e., inguinal creases, popliteal fossa), perineum, buttocks, groin, lower abdomen, and distal extremities.
 It is also commonly seen in a periorificial distribution.
 Patients will often complain of intense pruritus and/or pain associated with the rash.
 NME often appears first as intensely erythematous, well-demarcated plaques or patches with irregular edges.

 The lesions of NME can be complicated by superimposed infection, most commonly by Staphylococcus aureus and Candida albicans.
 Superinfection may be heralded by the formation of pustules superimposed on the rash.
-Patients may be misdiagnosed with chronic candidiasis and can have a history of prior treatment with anti-fungals and/or antibiotics without improvement.
+Patients may be misdiagnosed with chronic candidiasis and can have a history of prior treatment with antifungals and/or antibiotics without improvement.